konomu/lagrange-personal/_posts/2024-12-22-wa-ga-addendum.md

 Examples (6) and (7) are neutral-description noun sentences which don't describe directly perceptible states, but temporary states occurring in the present.

 Examples (8) through (10) are neutral-description noun sentences which function like a description of a temporary state or event as experienced by the speaker.
-These examples are of recounted stories (events that happened in the past), so they demonstrate that neutral-description が isn't only used in statements narrated in the moment.
+These examples are of recounted stories (events that happened in the past), so they demonstrate that descriptive が isn't only used in statements narrated in the moment.

 # <a name="enumeration" style="text-decoration: none; pointer-events: none;">Enumeration and Breakdown (項目の列挙・内訳)